-The Najdorf Variation of the Sicilian Opening, named after the Argentinian Grandmaster Miguel Najdorf, is probably one of the most popular openings among chess players.
+Najdorf Sicilian Opening, named after the Argentinian Grandmaster Miguel Najdorf, is probably one of the most popular openings among chess players.
 Whether they play it or not, most players have already seen many famous games played in this particular variation.

 Not only this, but beautiful games still spring every time the Najdorf appears in top-level games.

-For the last decades, it has been one of the most employed weapons against 1. e4 among both club and top players and for good reasons:
+For the last decades, it has been one of the most employed weapons against 1. e4 among both club and top players.
+And, for good reasons as well:

 1. It is a dynamic opening.

-Things rarely go boring in the Najdorf and if you are looking for an opening that gives black great fighting chances, then you will probably enjoy the middlegames arising here.
-The resulting positions are rich in ideas and can become very sharp – great news for the player who is looking for an opening that gives him or her chances to fight for a win with the black pieces.
+Things rarely go boring in the Najdorf.
+Also, if you are looking for an opening that gives black great fighting chances, then you will probably enjoy the middlegames arising here.
+The resulting positions are rich in ideas.
+They can also become very sharp.
+And, it is great news for the player who is looking for an opening that gives him or her a chance to fight for a win with the black pieces.

 One of its main characteristics is that black is constantly fighting for the initiative.
-The black player will try to develop quickly and search for counterplay on the queenside and in the center as soon as possible.
-The game can become sharp and complicated quite fast, so be advised that in some line memorization will be strictly necessary!
+The black player will try to develop quickly.
+He or she will also search for counterplay on the queenside and in the center as soon as possible.
+The game can become sharp and complicated quite fast.
+So, be advised that in some lines memorization will be strictly necessary!

 Many players see the Najdorf as a wild opening, but the truth is that this is not entirely so.
 The Najdorf is, in fact, a complex variation, as the play can get completely positional in some situations, where white chooses a solid set-up.
 In those cases, it is important to be aware of the main strategic ideas, maneuvers, structures, and endgames – elements that will surely help you improve your positional understanding and grow as a player.

-Being so popular, it is understandable why so many players have devoted to studying and perfecting the various lines inside the Najdorf and have come up with new and interesting ideas.
+Being so popular, it is understandable why so many players have devoted themselves to studying and perfecting the various lines inside the Najdorf.
+They also have come up with new and interesting ideas.
 It has been tested for such a long time that it is probably safe to say that it is one of the most reliable variations inside the Sicilian labyrinth.

 One of the things that tend to happen to such popular openings is that at some point lines become refuted.
 However, this has not been the case with the Najdorf.
 White has yet to find a clear path to get the advantage, which only adds up to its reputation of being a safe and sound line against 1.e4.

 The Najdorf has been the main choice of many very strong players throughout the years.
 For example, the Najdorf Variation was the favorite choice of ex-World Champions Garry Kasparov and Bobby Fischer.
-Other players who have employed it with great success are Boris Galfand, Hikaru Nakamura, Maxime Vachier-Lagrave, Leinier Dominguez, and many other notable names.
+Other players who have employed it with great success are Boris Galfand, Hikaru Nakamura, Maxime Vachier-Lagrave, and Leinier Dominguez.
+As well as many other notable names.
 Each has contributed to its development in his way and you will learn many interesting ideas by studying their games.

 With many possible set-ups and sound ideas to choose from, we can add that the Najdorf Variation is also a flexible opening.
-Even if you prefer to stay committed to one opening rather than learning an entirely new one, you can still keep the element of surprise in your repertoire by studying and employing different set-ups inside the same variation.
+Even if you prefer to stay committed to one opening rather than learning an entirely new one, you can still keep the element of surprise in your repertoire.
+You can do that by studying and employing different set-ups inside the same variation.

-Another big advantage of the Najdorf Variation is that black can set the pace and take the game into their territory.
+Another big advantage of the Najdorf Variation is that black can set the pace.
+He or she can also take the game into their territory.
 The arising positions are unbalanced, with asymmetrical structures and black can play for a win without taking big or unnecessary risks.

 In spite of its rich history and the amount of analysis behind it, we can confidently say that there is still room for innovation in the Najdorf.
 With so many rich positions to analyze and discover, we are sure that there are new ideas yet to be discovered and played over the board.

 The Najdorf is undoubtedly a complex and challenging opening, but this shouldn’t scare you.
 By studying this variation you will not only ensure a sane repertoire for yourself, but you will also have the opportunity to improve your overall chess understanding.
-As you have probably understood by now, this opening is not only about learning moves by heart, but you will also have to polish your positional and attacking skills.
+As you have probably understood by now, this opening is not only about learning moves by heart.
+You will also have to polish your positional and attacking skills.

 Want to play Najdorf Sicilian like a GM?